ldn-softdev/jtc/User Guide.md

 - [`-tNc`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#semi-compact-printing):
 semi-compact printing with indentation of `N` white spaces (default is `3`)
 - [`-z`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#printing-json-size):
-additionally print a size of an entire JSON (or of each walked elements) at the end of printing JSON (walked elements)
+additionally print a size of an entire JSON (or of each walked element) at the bottom of a printed JSON (each walked element)
 - [`-zz`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#printing-json-size):
 print a size instead of a JSON (walked elements)
 - [`-q`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#forcing-strict-solidus-parsing):
 force parsing of a solidus `/` as strictly quoted (i.e., `\/`)
 - [`-qq`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#unquoting-json-strings):
-unquote printed (walked) JSON string (drop the outer quotation marks and if the string is embedded JSON, parse and print it)
+unquote printed (walked) JSON string (drop the outer quotation marks and unqote all embedded quoted characters)
 - [`-rr`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#stringifying-json):
 inquote (embed) JSON (walked elements) into a JSON string values
 - `-rrtN`: inquote (embed) JSON (walked elements) into a JSON string values with a spacer `N`

 ## Walking JSON
-Whenever there's a requirement to select (extract) only one or multiple JSON elements, walk-paths (`-w`) tell how to do it.
+Whenever there's a requirement to select (extract) only one or multiple JSON elements, a walk-path (`-w`) tells how to do it.
 A walk path (an argument of `-w` option) can be made of an arbitrary number of lexemes.
 Though there are only 2 kinds of the
 lexemes:
 - offset lexeme (`[..]`)
 - search lexeme (`<..>`, `>..<`)

 ### Walking with subscripts (offset lexemes)
 Offsets are always enclosed into square brackets `[..]`.
-Selecting JSON elements always begins from the root.
+Selecting JSON elements always begins from a JSON root.
 Both arrays and objects can be subscripted using numerical offsets, though it's best to utilize literal offsets to subscript objects.
 E.g., let's select `address` of the 2nd (all the indices in the walk-path are zero-based) record in the above JSON:
 ```bash